edwwlui/Annotated-Sentiment-and-Style-Transfer/README.md

   - final output
     - sentiment.test.<label:[0,1]>.<method:[DeleteOnly,DeleteAndRetrieve,RetrieveOnly]>.<dataset:[yelp.amazon,captions]>
     ```
-    $ head sentiment.test.0.DeleteAndRetrieve.yelp
+    $ head -5 sentiment.test.0.DeleteAndRetrieve.yelp
     ever since joes has changed hands it 's just gotten worse and worse .   ever since joes has changed hands it 's just so worth it .
 0
     there is definitely not enough room in that part of the venue . there is definitely room in that i will continue to go out of the part .
 0
     so basically tasted watered down .      so basically the food is always tasted fresh .
 0
     she said she 'd be back and disappeared for a few minutes .     she said she 'd be back and would recommend it for a few hours .
 0
     i ca n't believe how inconsiderate this pharmacy is .   this pharmacy is still the best in charlotte .
 0

-just left and took it off the bill .    quick and everything was good and they took it .
-0
-it is n't terrible , but it is n't very good either .   the food is n't delicious , but it is n't awesome and the food is delicious .
-0
-definitely disappointed that i could not use my birthday gift ! definitely look forward to my birthday gift !
-0
-new owner , i heard - but i do n't know the details .   new owner , i got a great guy , as the details .
-0
-but it probably sucks too !     but it probably was very nice and very clean too !
-0
+    $ head -5 sentiment.test.1.DeleteAndRetrieve.yelp
+    it 's small yet they make you feel right at home .      it 's small yet they make you get it .
+1
+    i will be going back and enjoying this great place !    i will be going back and enjoying this garbage !
+1
+    the drinks were affordable and a good pour .    the only good thing about the drinks were pour .
+1
+    my husband got a ruben sandwich , he loved it . my husband got a ruben sandwich , it was way too salty .
+1
+    i signed up for their email and got a coupon .  i signed up for their email and got a coupon .
+1
     ```